LiQingMuBai/bivdex-payment/README.md

-# 1stpay
+# bivdex payment

 ## 1. Project Overview

-1stpay is a crypto payments service designed to streamline the acceptance and processing of cryptocurrency transactions.
+bivdex payment is a crypto payments service designed to streamline the acceptance and processing of cryptocurrency transactions.
 The platform provides a comprehensive solution for businesses and merchants, enabling seamless payment processing, conversion to stablecoins, mass payouts, and in-depth analytics.
 Its primary goal is to offer a secure, scalable, and versatile payment system that caters to various blockchain networks.

 ## 2. Key Features